marko-knoebl/slides/src/sections/react-redux/01-redux-en.md

 The reducer function receives the old state and an action describing a state change

 The reducer function returns the new state.
-Importantly, reducer functions don't mutate the old state object (the are pure functions)
+Importantly, reducer functions don't mutate the old state object (they are pure functions)

 ## Simple Redux example: counter